kdgyun/Sorting_Algorithm/README.md

 </br></br></br>

-**If you want to sort an array of Wrapper types in reverse order, use it as in the following example.**
+**If you want to sort an array of Wrapper or class object types in reverse order, use it as in the following example.**

 ```java